sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Migration_Tutorials/migrating_unsubscribes.md

   show: true
 ---

+<iframe src="https://player.vimeo.com/video/136013004" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 To honor the subscription preferences of your recipients as you migrate from Legacy Newsletter to Marketing Campaigns, you’ll need to manually migrate your Legacy Newsletter unsubscribes.
 Doing so will ensure that campaigns you send will not go to recipients who have previously opted out of your email.

-Marketing Campaigns allows you to manage your unsubscribes more efficiently and with increased ease of compliance…
+Marketing Campaigns allows you to manage your unsubscribes more efficiently, making it easier to comply with the standards set by [CAN-SPAM]({{root_url}}/Glossary/can_spam.html)

 * Unsubscribe groups allow your recipients to opt out of specific types of mail you send
 * Once a user unsubscribes from a type of email you send (an unsubscribe group), they will not receive any email of that group, regardless of which list or segment they’re included on